 Timothy R. Fiore, Chair of the ISM’s Manufacturing Business Survey Committee indicated that “Comments from the panel reflect an improvement from the prior month, but sentiment remains more cautious than optimistic”.
 He added that, “Global trade remains the most significant issue,”

 It is important to recognize that the overall index is the compilation of a number of different components — production, orders, employment, supplier deliveries, inventories, prices, the backlog of orders, exports, and imports.

-The employment index fell 4.3 points in August to 43.3 after having declined 2.8 points in July to 51.7 after having declined 0.5 point in June..
-“Employment contracted for the first time since September 2016, when the index registered 48.9 percent.
-One of the six big industry sectors expanded, and three contracted during the period.
-August ended an expansion cycle in which the index averaged 55.8 percent.
-Comments were generally neutral concerning hiring for attrition.
-Force reduction comments were minimal, but 25 percent of general comments were negative regarding employment expansion,” says Fiore.
-While the economy is currently cranking out about 180 thousand jobs per month, the factory sector thus far accounts for only about 20 thousand of them.
+The employment index rose 1.4 points in October to 47.7 after having fallen 1.1 points in September to 46.3 and having declined 4.3 points in August.
+“One of the six big industry sectors expanded, and four contracted during the period.
+Labor force-reduction concerns increased, indicated in 40 percent of employment comments.” .
+While the economy is currently cranking out about 170 thousand jobs per month, the factory sector accounts for only about 5 thousand of them.
 Most of the jobs are coming from services and construction.
-An ISM employment index above 50.8 is consistent with an increase in the Bureau of Labor Statistics data on manufacturing employment, so expect manufacturing employment to decline in the august employment report to be released on Friday..
+An ISM employment index above 50.8 is consistent with an increase in the Bureau of Labor Statistics data on manufacturing employment.”.